turingschool/curriculum/source/projects/contact_manager.markdown

 {% terminal %}
 $ rails -v
 Rails is not currently installed on this system.
-To get the latest version, simply type:

-    $ sudo gem install rails

-You can then rerun your "rails" command.
 $ gem install rails
+...
 $ rails -v
 Rails 3.2.12
 {% endterminal %}

 <div class="note">
-<p>It is not necessary to have the exact version of Rails specified here in the tutorial.
-Generally speaking the tutorial is known to work with the specified version but will likely work with many versions.</p>
+<p>It is not necessary to have the same exact version of Rails specified here in the tutorial.
+The tutorial will definitely work with the specified version but will also likely work with a similar version.</p>
 </div>

 Let's create a new Rails project: